buzzqw/TUS/OBSS/markdown-separati/en/32-poisons-potions-and-diseases.md

 **Silea**: A pasty green balm.

-**Purple Shrew**: according to many, the Shrew is Cattalm's favorite little animal.
+**Purple Shrew**: according to many, the Shrew is Cattalm' \*\*s favorite little animal.
 Aggressive, violent, dangerous in every fiber.

 **Urk Egg**: Urk is a large beetle, the egg is slightly larger than a hazelnut.
 It is usually first smoked with beech wood; eaten raw, the taste is of mold and earth.